muxinc/castable-video/README.md

 ### Attributes

+Each attribute has a corresponding element property. e.g. `video.castSrc` or `video.castStreamType`.

 - `cast-src`: if Chromecast requires a different source than the one loaded.
   For example this would be needed if video src is a blob when using MSE.
 - `cast-stream-type`: add `<castable-video cast-stream-type="live">` for live streams.
 - `cast-content-type`: required if Chromecast can't derive the content type from the source.
+- `cast-receiver`: the Chromecast receiver app id.
+Defaults to `CC1AD845`.

 ### Usage with MSE (for example Hls.js or Dash.js)